TYLER-JM/barChart_repo/README.md

 * only the color and size of the titles are customizable when invoking the function.
 * a bar color must be provided for each bar (or each *sub-catagory* in a stack).
 There is no shortcut if the user would prefer each bar be the same color.
 In other words, when displaying a single value for each bar, the *value* of `barColor` always needs to be an array with 1 element for each object inside the **data** parameter.
 * `width` can be set to a percentage, for a little responsiveness.
 But using a percentage value for `height` requires the parent container to have its height set already, otherwise the chart seems to flatten itself.
+* The legend that is generated if stacked values are used is not customizable in any way when invoking the function

 ## Examples